 Jason Clarke and Amy Seimetz are parents to two kids who lead their big-city family out to the countryside of Maine to start a new life in this second adaptation of the Stephen King horror.
 On their property lies a cemetery for the locals’ pets, but beyond that there’s a more sinister location… Although a marked improvement on the 1989 film, this incarnation is still serviceable rather than stellar.
 What it does have, though, is fine acting chops from the leads, bolstered by John Lithgow’s neighbour, there to recount the supernatural lore of the place.

 - Motorsport: Portuguese Grand Prix from 1.30pm (start-time 3pm), Sky Sports F1/NOW (highlights, 7.30pm, C4)

 - Scottish Premiership Football: Rangers v Celtic 11am (k-o 12pm), Sky Sports Main Event/Sky Sports Football/NOW

 Premiership Football: Manchester United v Liverpool 4pm (k-o 4.30pm), Sky Sports Main Event/Sky Sports Premier League/NOW

 If you watch just one thing on TV tonight…

-Don’t miss Line of Duty on TV tonight – should Hastings let go of the past?
+Don’t miss Line of Duty on TV tonight – if your blood pressure can take it!

 Not found anything you want to watch on TV tonight?
 Check out our TV Guide.